sutiknoalicia/ENGG1340-Course-Project-Group-141/README.md

 - Risk cards: implemented by using a random number generator to randomly generate 44 RISK cards, inclusive of the 2 wild cards (range: 0-43)

 (2) Data structures for storing game status
+- Instead of making use of vectors (dynamic-size arrays), we can use static-size arrays as the maximum number of players/countries is known
 - Will mostly be using arrays to store the current game statues.
 Below lists the arrays that we plan to implement (may be subject to changes):
     - Array to store all uninvaded & invaded countries
     - Array for each player to store the countries they invaded